-LAY MINISTRY
+LAY MINISTRY BACHELOR OF ARTS

-This program equips men and women to work under a pastor's guidance and direction in a congregation by requiring students to specialize in two areas of ministry.
-The possibilities include evangelism, missions, social ministry and visitation, parish teaching, youth ministry, and pre-deaconess studies (for women who intend to enroll in the master's degree deaconess programs at either of the Lutheran Church-Missouri Synod seminaries).
-Because of the nature of this work, graduates must demonstrate good human relations skills and a life worthy of Christian example.
-Graduates are solemnly appointed to positions in congregations, church boards, or agencies, and are eligible to be rostered in the Lutheran Church-Missouri Synod with the designation "Minister of Religion Commissioned - Lay Minister."
-Concordia University Wisconsin is the only synodical school at which this program is offered.
-Curriculum requirements for the extension track are listed under certificate programs.
-Application to any of the tracks of this program involves steps in addition to application to the university.
-Applicants should contact the Lay Ministry office for application information.
+This program equips men and women to work under a pastor's guidance and direction in a congregation.
+The B.A. in Lay Ministry is a dual major degree that requires students to specialize in two areas of ministry.
+The specializations include evangelism, missions, parish teaching, youth ministry, and pre-deaconess/social ministry (for men, and for women who intend to enroll in the deaconess programs at either of the Lutheran Church - Missouri Synod seminaries).
+Because of the nature of this work all lay ministry students must demonstrate good human relations skills and a life worthy of Christian example.
+Graduates are solemnly called to positions in congregations or agencies, and are eligible to be rostered in the Lutheran Church - Missouri Synod with the designation "Minister of Religion Commissioned - Lay Minister."
+Concordia University Wisconsin is the only synod school at which this program is offered.
+Application involves steps in addition to application to the university.
+Applicants for the Lay Ministry B. A. should contact the Lay Ministry office for application information.

-LAY MINISTRY MAJOR (Dual major required: Theology and Lay Ministry) 32 crs.
+LAY MINISTRY MAJOR (Dual major required: Theology and Lay Ministry)

 REL 201 Old Testament - 3 crs.

 REL 204 Biblical Theology - 3 crs.

 REL XXX Theology Elective - 3 crs.